deanmalmgren/flo/README.md

 of the puzzle.
 Particularly when developing workflows from scrach, we have the strong opinion that writing small scripts with intermediate outputs is a much more effecitve way to develop a prototype data workflow.
-For one thing, it makes it far easier to spot check results using a litany of available command line tools.
-For another, it makes it easy to identify weak links (*e.g.* incorrect results, poor performance, etc.) in the analysis and improve them piece by piece.
+In our experience, we find it to be very convenient to edit a script, run it, and repeat several times to make sure it is behaving the way we intend.
+For one thing, this pattern makes it far easier to spot check results using a litany of available command line tools.
+For another, this pattern makes it easy to identify weak links (*e.g.* incorrect results, poor performance, etc.) in the analysis and improve them piece by piece after the entire workflow has been written the first time.

 This packages is deliberately intended to help users write small, but compact workflow prototypes using whatever tools they prefer (R,